ランヱドスガヸセネグヤュグホタスュズヱブャィォヒマネユヘメペ

 6 Stages From ChatGPT Tourist to Hands-Free Terminal Ninja

 I nearly drowned over Christmas 2024.
 Got sucked into a river mouth while surfing, proper scary stuff.
 So instead of getting back in the water, I spent the next few weeks drinking beers and wine late at night, watching YouTube like a degenerate.
-That's how I accidentally stumbled into AI coding.
+That's how I accidentally stumbled into AI coding with terminal agents — the fastest path from non-coder to shipping real products.

 Not "AI" as in asking ChatGPT to write you a birthday message.
-I mean AI agents that live in your terminal, write entire platforms, and push code to production while you sit there talking to your screen like a madman.
+I mean autonomous AI agents that live in your terminal, write entire platforms, and push code to production while you sit there talking to your screen like a madman.
+If you want to see what running these agents is really like, check out 10 Problems Nobody Warns You About When Running AI Agents — it's not all smooth sailing.

 Fast forward to now: I've got two Mac Minis, two portable screens so I can build from anywhere in the world, and AI agents with full terminal access coding and pushing straight to GitHub and Vercel.
 No fucking hands.
 I just talk.